 Take action for our libraries

-The American Library Association (ALA) is calling on all library supporters to contact our members of Congress and urge them to protect federal funding for libraries by protesting the dismantling of the Institute for Museum and Library Services (IMLS).
-The noise on this issue needs to be loud and sustained!
+The American Library Association (ALA) is calling on all library supporters to contact our Senators and urge them to protect federal funding for libraries by signing two letters that are currently circulating for their signatures.

 What you can do today